Diversity across cultures and art forms for Scotland and beyond

 Leila is a graphic and interior designer whose work spans various industries all with a keen interest in consistent branding with a strong aesthetic.
 She develops brand strategies with clear identities, ensuring all platforms use the same design language.

-Based in Glasgow, and with her trusted sidekick, Marlene the Frenchie, Leila also is the Chair of the Board of Trustees to a National Children's charity, so has a strong desire to support social enterprise projects that "give back to the community" and encourage diversity and inclusion.
+Born in London but now based in Glasgow, and with her trusted sidekicks, Marlene and Rodney the French Bulldogs, Leila also is the Chair of the Board of Trustees to a National Children's charity, so has a strong desire to support social enterprise projects that "give back to the community" and encourage diversity and inclusion.

 To create socially engaging work that encourages diversity across cultures and art forms for Scottish and UK communities, and beyond.